Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 Uncertainties arising from the HF energy threshold are evaluated by varying the HF energy by 10\%~\cite{CMS:2018bbk}.
 The effect on the measured cross section due to this variation is dominated by the resulting variation in the background shape from the ABCD procedure, and is found to be 0.9\%.
 An additional systematic uncertainty coming from the background shape and yield estimation is considered by reevaluating the background using the ABCD procedure, changing the high \nch parameter to individual values of 5, 6, 7, and 8, as opposed to the range 5--8.
 The maximum variation with respect to the central value comes from the determination with $\nch=5$, resulting in a 0.2\% variation of the fiducial cross section measurement.

 The uncertainty in the muon efficiency, including the trigger response, identification and tracking efficiency, has an impact of 6.7\%.
 The integrated luminosity is measured with the methods described in Refs.~\cite{CMS:2021xjt,CMS-PAS-LUM-18-001}, and has an uncertainty of 5\%, which affects the yield from the QED simulation to which the signal is normalized.
 The uncertainty in the pion tracking efficiency results in an uncertainty of 3.6\%.
 The simulated signal distribution has a finite number of events, resulting in a 3\% uncertainty due to bin-by-bin statistical fluctuations, and a 1.1\% weighted binomial uncertainty on the efficiency.
 The uncertainty in the \PGt lepton branching fraction measurements is 0.6\%~\cite{ParticleDataGroup:2020ssz}.

-The uncertainties described above are summarized in Table\,\ref{tab:systematics} and the total uncertainty, obtained by adding them in quadrature while taking into account their correlation, is found to be 9.7\%. \\
+The total uncertainty, obtained by adding them in quadrature while taking into account their correlation, is found to be 9.7\%.

 The best fit value of the signal strength multiplicative factor is $r=0.99^{+0.16}_{-0.14}$ with $\nsigtautau=77\pm 12$ signal events in the integral of the postfit signal component.
 The fit result is shown in Fig.~\ref{fig:postfit}, along with the data, and signal and background templates.
 The observed (expected) signal significance, computed using the asymptotic approximation~\cite{Cowan:2010js}, is found to be 14.2 (14.5) standard deviations.
 These values indicate a clear observation of the \gammagammatautau process.